-The Catholic archbishop of Dublin has removed three trainee priests from a priesthood college in Ireland after allegations of widespread use of gay hookup app Grindr.
+The Catholic archbishop of Dublin removed three trainee priests from a priesthood college in Ireland.
+Their removal followed allegations of widespread use of the gay hookup app Grindr.

-Roman Catholic Archbishop of Dublin Dr Diarmuid Martin told Irish state broadcaster RTE of a series of allegations made anonymously online and in letters about a “gay culture” at St Patrick’s College located in the village of Maynooth.
+Roman Catholic Archbishop of Dublin Dr Diarmuid Martin told Irish state broadcaster RTE of a series of allegations made anonymously online and in letters.
+The messages spoke of a ‘gay culture’ at St Patrick’s College in the village of Maynooth.

-The college, called a seminary, is the largest of its kind in the country and 55 trainee priests were studying there.
+The college, called a seminary, is the largest of its kind in the country.
+55 trainee priests study there.

 “[One allegation is that] there’s a gay culture and people are sexually active in the seminary,” he said.